coveo/plasma/packages/website/docs/CodeEditor.md

 # Best Practices

-Code editor displays code snippets that users can consult or edit.
+A code editor displays code snippets that users can review or edit.

-Be **extremely careful** when providing editable code as it greatly increases the risk of errors.
-Only use code editors when the expected users are well informed developers.
+Be **extremely careful** when allowing users to edit code, as it greatly increases the risk of errors.
+Provide a code editor only when its expected users are well-informed developers.

 The code editor should preferably take the full width of the section it appears in to reduce line wrap friction.
-Make sure the height of the code editor is comfortable enough for users to understand its content.
+Ensure the code editor is long enough to display a significant portion of the code and allow users to review it comfortably.

 ## Labeling